hashgraph/hedera-nft-auction-demo/README.md

 * `reserve` in tinybars
 * `minimumbid` in tinybars
-* `endtimestamp` will default to 2 days in the future if not set, otherwise specify the date and time you wish the auction to end in seconds since epoch
+* `endtimestamp` will default to 2 days in the future if not set, otherwise specify the date and time you wish the auction to end in seconds since epoch or
+    * `2m` for two minutes after the consensus timestamp of the HCS message
+    * `4h` for four hours after the consensus timestamp of the HCS message
+    * `1d` for 1 day after the consensus timestamp of the HCS message
 * `winnercanbid` whether the highest bidder is allowed to place a higher bid
 * `title` and `description` for the auction (rendered in the UI)